Epigenetics, Development and Disease:

 technology & instrumentation

-High throughput genomics and epigenomics, single cell transcriptome and epigenomics, life cell imaging, oocyte microinjection, etc.
+High throughput genomics and epigenomics, single cell transcriptome and epigenomics, live cell imaging, oocyte microinjection, etc.

 Brain reward related learning & Memory